 Sher Christopher’s figurative sculptures utilise various different types of paper, making the most of each ones’ respective qualities.
-Delicate lace paper, for example, is used for faces, while stronger suede paper is used to simulate textiles and clothing.
-Whether freestanding or wall mounted, each of Christopher’s characters has its own unique personality.
+Delicate lace paper, for example, is used for faces, while the stronger suede paper is used to simulate textiles and clothing.
+Whether freestanding or wall-mounted, each of Christopher’s characters has its own unique personality.

 6. Simon Schubert